 Trump boosting U.S. tariffs on $550 billion in Chinese imports

-The president said U.S. tariffs on $250 billion of Chinese imports will increase from 25% to 30% on October 1.
+The president said U.S. tariffs on $250 billion in Chinese imports will increase from 25% to 30% on October 1.
 An additional $300 billion in Chinese goods will be taxed at 15%, instead of 10%, starting on September 1.
+The stepped-up tariffs means the U.S. has hiked taxes on virtually all goods imported from China.

 "China should not have put new Tariffs on 75 BILLION DOLLARS of United States product (politically motivated!)," Mr. Trump tweeted on Friday afternoon.

-The U.S. Trade Representative said in a statement that the tariffs on $300 billion will take effect at the higher rate in two phases as previous scheduled — one on September 1 and one on December 15.
+The Office of the U.S. Trade Representative said in a statement that the U.S. tariffs on $300 billion in goods from China will take effect at the higher rate in two phases as previously scheduled — one on September 1 and one on December 15.

 The tariff hikes come after the president earlier on Friday had signaled he planned to respond to China's own trade escalation.
 "I will be responding to China's Tariffs this afternoon," he wrote on Twitter.
 "This is a GREAT opportunity for the United States."